-As discussed previously, if you marry before your Annuity Starting Date and have a Spouse, your pension will be paid in the form of a 50% Husband and Wife Benefit.
-You may also elect to have your pension paid in one of the other form of payments available under the Plan.
-(Remember, you must have your Spouse's written, notarized consent to elect either the Life Benefit or the Ten-Year Certain and Life Benefit.)
+As discussed previously, if you marry an opposite-sex Spouse, your pension will be paid in the form of a 50% Husband and Wife Benefit.
+If you prefer, you may elect to have your pension paid in one of the other forms of payments available under the Plan.
+However, you must have your Spouse's written, notarized consent to elect either the Five-Year Certain and Life or the Ten-Year Certain and Life Benefit.
+A beneficiary designation made before you were married is no longer effective after you marry, absent your Spouse's notarized consent.